Badiboy/pyCryptomusAPI/README.md

 # <p align="center">pyCryptomusAPI</p>
 Python implementation of [Cryptomus](https://cryptomus.com) public [API](https://doc.cryptomus.com)

-**This library is developing for my personal needs, so it may not fully implement API.
-However I will continue to maintain it, so if you need some not implemented methods - just open an issue.**
+# 01.07.2025.
+This library is alive and up to date.
+No recent commits means it require no fixes!
+If you found a bug or have a feature request, just create an issue!

 # Installation
 Installation using pip (a Python package manager):